UBC-Solar/sunlite/README.md

             https://login.tailscale.com/a/bf5b250015f57
     ```

     Then, check Tailscale status to the RPI, after checking the status, a list of networks on the current Tailscale network will be revealed, check this RPI's Tailscale IP and ensure it is on the network and fully connected.
+The IP is a string of numbers like 100.117.111.10 for example.

     ```bash
     tailscale status
     tailscale ip
+    ```

+    After enabling Tailscale, this allows users to access the RPI with Tailscale instead of using other methods of *ssh*.
+Below is an example of using Tailscale to access the RPI.

+    ```bash
+    ssh sunlite@100.117.111.10
     ```

 7. #### Running the Script Manually or with Service (Optional)